Effective Date: 02/01/11

-- As a condition of eligibility to receive a state subsidy for providing child care services to eligible families, all license exempt child care providers, except a provider who is a relative of the child, shall complete and sign authorizations for a State and Federal Bureau of Investigation fingerprint-based criminal history record check and submit to fingerprinting, if required, to determine if the child care provider has prior criminal convictions or pending criminal charges.
+- As a condition of eligibility to receive a state subsidy for providing child care services to eligible families, all license exempt child care providers, except a provider who is a relative of the child, shall complete and sign authorizations for a State and Federal Bureau of Investigation fingerprint-based criminal history record check and submit to fingerprinting, if required, to determine if the child care provider has prior criminal convictions.
 Provider types subject to a fingerprint-based criminal history record check include:

 - Child care centers exempt from licensing

 - Non-relative care in the home of the child.